ShubhangiJ01/Image_Prevalent_Color/README.md

 ##### Testing

 - In the code, several validations are introduced to check valid output for each function.
 Error are written in `error.log` file.
-Due to random centroid selection of KMeans++ I could not test code using pytest library.
+Due to random selection of centroid in KMeans++ I could not test code using pytest library.

 ## Result